omkarpattanaik/cap-set-version-from-package/README.md

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)

-cap-set-version-from-package CLI is a simple utility for updating using your android build no. and version by using package.json while creating apk using Capacitor.
+cap-set-version-from-package CLI is a simple utility for updating  your android build no. and version by using package.json while creating Android App using Capacitor.

 ## Usage/Examples